inpout-marcel/slack-bot-quotastic/README.md

 - MySQL (PlanetScale)
 - MongoDB (MongoDB Atlas)

+## Important Notes

+- **Tokens**: You need exactly 3 tokens from Slack (see Step 3)
+- **Socket Mode**: This bot uses Socket Mode, so no public URL is needed
+- **Environment Variables**:
+  - `NODE_ENV` and `PORT` are optional and not needed for Glitch
+  - Only the Slack tokens are required

 ## Troubleshooting

 ### Bot not responding
-- Check if all tokens are filled in correctly
+- Check if all tokens are filled in correctly (no extra spaces)
+- Verify the app is installed in your workspace
 - Look at the logs for errors: `npm start`
 - Make sure Socket Mode is enabled in your Slack app settings